openalea/metafspm/README.md

 ## Authors and acknowledgment

-Gerault T., Rees F., Farra S., Barillot R., Pradal C.
+Gerault T., Rees F., Barillot R., Pradal C.

 ## License
 This project is licensed under the CeCILL-C License - see file [LICENSE](LICENSE) for details